 “Yes,” I responded.
 “Why?”

 “Because I know about you, Jim.
+I know your story.
 You quit drinking, what, twenty years ago?” she asked.

 She paused, then said, “This whole thing may be the result of divine intervention.
 It’s happened to you before.”